 Buy your life insurance online through comparethemarket.com and claim an Amazon.co.uk Gift Card from £25 to £100***.
 Click here to find out more.

-Taking out life insurance could ensure that your family keep the home they’ve grown up in, or that your children go to university, even if you’re not around to help with the expense.
+Life insurance is about making sure the people you love most are looked after financially, should the worst happen.
+It could mean your family keeps the home they’ve grown up in, even if you’re not around to help with the expense.

 What is life insurance?